 Today, I’d like to delve into a crucial aspect of Social Security Disability Insurance (SSDI) claims: the “Grid Rules,” formally known as the “Medical-Vocational Guidelines.”
 These may be found in Appendix 2 to Subpart P of Part 404 of the Code of Federal Regulations.

-While I’ve touched on this topic previously, it’s worth emphasizing its importance again – particularly for individuals over 50 years old with physical limitations.
+While I’ve previously touched on the topic of the SSA’s Grid Rules, it’s worth emphasizing its importance again – particularly for individuals over 50 with physical limitations.

 The Social Security Administration (SSA) designed these guidelines to streamline the decision-making process on disability benefits.
 The grid rules evaluate four key factors: age, education level, work history, and Residual Functional Capacity (RFC).